ember-template-lint/ember-template-lint/docs/rule/simple-modifiers.md

 # simple-modifiers

-This rule strongly advises against using the `{{modifier}}` helper with its first argument being either:
+This rule strongly advises against passing complex statements or conditionals to the first argument of the `{{modifier}}` helper.
+Instead, it recommends using the `{{modifier}}` helper with its first argument being either:

 - a string literal (.e.g. `{{modifier "tracking-interaction"}}`)
 - a variable in the template's JS backing class context (e.g. `{{modifier this.trackingInteraction}}`)